-Registration for this LIVE! book club discussion is on Eventbrite, where you will receive login information and full instructions.
+Registration for this virtual book club discussion is on Eventbrite.
 A general admission ticket to access the event is $5.
-A ticket that includes a copy of Memorial waives the fee and is $29.
+A ticket that includes a copy of We Are the Brennans waives the fee and is $29 with tax.
 Please note that registration closes at 5 pm on the day of the program.

-The Creative Writing Program at Ohio State University is a Community Partner for this book club program.
+The Ohio State University Department of English is Gramercy’s Community Partner for this program.

 When 29-year-old Sunday Brennan wakes up in a Los Angeles hospital, bruised and battered after a drunk driving accident she caused, she swallows her pride and goes home to her family in New York.
 But it’s not easy.
 She deserted them all—and her high school sweetheart—five years before with little explanation, and they've got questions.